< >

 We can have a logical debate about whether we should have an Intellectual Slavery System, Intellectual Slavery Laws, Intellectual Slavery Law Schools, Intellectual Slavery Lawyers, etc. But we cannot have a logical debate about Intellectual Property Laws.
 Because the term itself is not logical.

-I know, having now said this term aloud to a number of people, that this is a not a popular thing to say.
+I know, having now used this term with a hundred different people, that this is a not a popular thing to say.
 But I think someone needs to say it.
 Do we really think we are going to be an interplanetary species and solve the world's biggest challenges if we keep 99+% of the population in intellectual chains?

 Errata